Narcissists have a terrible reputation.

 To the narcissist, almost everything is a transaction.

-In their interactions with you, they perceive loss and gain of attention, respect, and admiration.
+In their typical conversation with you, they perceive loss and gain attention, respect, and admiration.

 They orient their behavior, speech, or texts around that perception.

 They strive to gain the above and apply manipulative tactics when they sense loss.

 Narcissists apply a few manipulative tactics through text when they want to control you.
 Narcissist texting habits include:

 Love bombing is the act of bombarding someone with messages and sentiments of love and affection.
 Narcissist send thoughtful messages that may sound sweet, but often this love bombing comes out of nowhere or is inappropriate.
 Examples of love-bombing narcissistic texts include:

 I don’t know what I would do without you.
 You’re everything to me.